ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 So, the two blue triangles in the diagram are congruent (both being right triangles with a pentagon edge as their hypotenuse and the radius as one of their sides), and both exhibit the pentagon-decagon-hexagon identity.

+According to the historian Ian Mueller, Eva Sachs, in her book _Die F&#252;nf Platonischen K&#246;rper_, suggested an accurately drawn figure could let someone guess that the distance between the two pentagons equals the radius of either one.
+Mueller also writes that Dijksterhuis (in 1929) and Neuenschwander (in 1975) claimed it's "intuitively evident" that the two right triangles above are congruent.
+These clues led Greg Egan to the present proof.

-Finally, we can appeal to Euclid's golden triangle lemma -- which gives us the ratio between the radius and the decagon edge length as $\Phi$ -- and work backwards to show that this is also the ratio of length to width for our three orthogonal rectangles.
+Next, we can appeal to Euclid's golden triangle lemma -- which gives us the ratio between the radius and the decagon edge length as $\Phi$ -- and work backwards to show that this is also the ratio of length to width for our three orthogonal rectangles.
 This follows simply from the fact that the right triangle $O R P$ is similar to the right triangle $C A B$.

 Suppose we wish to avoid using the intermediate value theorem.
 If we project the generic version of our icosahedron onto the plane of one of its rectangles, we get this: